vgXhc/ntdr/README.md

 getting NTD data involves going to the NTD website and downloading and processing a complex Excel workbook.

-**Note: The version on CRAN is currently broken (#9).
-Please install the development version until the CRAN version is updated.**

 The NTD data returned by this package has many quirks.
 Please use it with care and [report any issues](https://github.com/vgXhc/ntdr/issues).